Jihad: holy struggle or holy war?

 - "Allah's Apostle said, "Allah guarantees (the person who carries out Jihad in His Cause and nothing compelled him to go out but Jihad in His Cause and the belief in His Word) that He will either admit him into Paradise (Martyrdom) or return him with reward or booty he has earned to his residence from where he went out" (Volume 9, Book 93, Number 555: Narrated Abu Huraira).

 Obviously Muhammad taught that Holy War was an acceptable and good thing to do.
 To clarify, he even stated that if a Muslim were to die in battle, fighting for the cause of Allah, that he would be guaranteed to go to Paradise.

 Why is this important?

 Why is understanding the Islamic position of Jihad important?
 Simple.
 People act according to their beliefs.
-If a large group of people believes that war against "unbelievers" is a holy thing, that it is a thing sanctioned from God, then those who are not Muslims should be concerned.
+If a large group of people believes that war against "unbelievers" is a holy thing and that it is a thing sanctioned from God, then those who are not Muslims should be concerned.
 Of course, at this point, most Muslims might accuse me of being sensationalistic and pointing to only a few extremists and out-of-context verses to make Islam look bad.
-First, let me say that by far the majority of Muslims I have encountered here in the United States have been polite and peace loving.
-Second, in other parts of the world, Jihad is taken to extremes not simply by terrorists, but by Islamic led governments.
+First, let me say that by far the majority of Muslims I have encountered here in the United States have been polite and peace-loving.
+Second, in other parts of the world, Jihad is taken to extremes not simply by terrorists but by Islamic led governments.